Ramaria subbotrytis

 Ramaria subbotrytis is a species of coral fungus in the family Gomphaceae.
+It was previously classified in the family Ramariaceae, and before that in the genus Clavaria, family Clavariaceae.

 It was originally described as Clavaria subbotrytis by William Chambers Coker in 1923 from collections made in North Carolina.
 E.J.H.
 Corner transferred it to the genus Ramaria in 1950.

-Ramaria subbotrytis accumulates arsenic and besides arsenobetaine contains a very unusual organoarsenic compound homoarsenocholine.
+Ramaria subbotrytis accumulates arsenic and besides arsenic species known to be found in macrofungi, such as arsenobetaine, contains a very unusual organoarsenic compound homoarsenocholine.
+It grows in association with trees, especially conifers.